PIVX (PIVX) Price Up 31.7% This Week

 - Apollon (XAP) traded up 1.7% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

 PIVX (CRYPTO:PIVX) is a PoW/PoS coin that uses the Quark hashing algorithm.
-It launched on November 25th, 2015.
-PIVX’s total supply is 70,243,992 coins.
+Its genesis date was November 25th, 2015.
+PIVX’s total supply is 70,265,390 coins.
+PIVX’s official message board is forum.pivx.org.
+PIVX’s official Twitter account is @_pivx and its Facebook page is accessible here.
 The Reddit community for PIVX is /r/pivx and the currency’s Github account can be viewed here.
-PIVX’s official Twitter account is @_pivx and its Facebook page is accessible here.
 The official website for PIVX is www.pivx.org.
-PIVX’s official message board is forum.pivx.org.

-It is usually not possible to purchase alternative cryptocurrencies such as PIVX directly using U.S. dollars.
-Investors seeking to acquire PIVX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PIVX using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PIVX directly using US dollars.
+Investors seeking to trade PIVX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PIVX using one of the exchanges listed above.

 Receive News & Updates for PIVX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PIVX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.